fabianhartmann2/Homekit-Switch/README.md

  1. Create a service account: `sudo useradd -m -c "Homebridge Service" -s /bin/bash homebridge`
  2. We ned to configure permissions for that user.
 Therefore we need to create a file: `sudo nano /etc/sudoers.d/homebridge` <BR> And ad the following into it: `homebridge ALL=(root) SETENV:NOPASSWD: /usr/local/bin/npm, /bin/systemctl restart homebridge, /bin/journalctl, /usr/local/bin/node`
+ 3. TO access GPIO we need to add our user to the GPIO group: `sudo adduser homebridge gpio`
  3. Now we need to set permissions for that file: `sudo chmod 640 /etc/sudoers.d/homebridge`
  4. Now we create the service file: `sudo nano /etc/systemd/system/homebridge.service` and add the following content: